CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 IMPORTANT NOTE: Before you begin with this reading, I have to make something very clear: This section on storyboarding is intended for 'directors' or people who would like to "visualise" their own projects.
 Directors should never allow the 'storyboard artist' to direct their films; the film should be the director's vision.
 Having said thus, storyboard artists will find my observations and experiences useful in their own work and in their interaction with directors.

 In this page I will give provide a step-by-step description of how to create your own storyboards by using my own as an example.
-Regardless of the project you want to visualize -be it a film or a documentary, a television show, a theatrical production, an advertising campaign, or a play-by-play process (such as a sport's play sequence or the creation of a culinary dish), storyboarding will help you "picture" and improve the quality of your production.
+Regardless of the project you want to visualise -be it a film or a documentary, a television show, a theatrical production, an advertising campaign, or a play-by-play process (such as a sport's play sequence or the creation of a culinary dish), storyboarding will help you "picture" and improve the quality of your production.
 Now, before you continue reading, keep this in mind: storyboarding equals 'understanding'.
 It does so by providing knowledge, awareness and insight on any subject, action, or sequence of events.

 However, in storyboarding, in contrast to the written word, understanding is achieved through pictures -though descriptive text and symbols are sometimes used to further elaborate on an idea.
 The pictures can be line drawings, painted images, or photographs.
 They may even be a combination of all of the above.
 But if bringing understanding is the primary goal of storyboarding, doing so in a fast and expedient manner has to be your second highly desirable goal.
 Keep in mind that you will end up doing hundreds of individual panels, so the rendering method you chose to create your storyboards depends entirely on your own artistic skills.
 Okay?
 So let's get to it!

 My intention to make a film led to storyboarding.
 I wrote Bad Blood with the intention of directing the film (see Bad Blood in the 'Writings' page to read a few scenes from the screenplay and pictures of the cast).
 But as soon as the screenplay was completed and budget projections were made it became obvious to me that, in order to make the film I'd envisioned for a minimal budget (meaning: we had no money!), I would have to do some "creative manoeuvring" to make this film happen (see From Errol Flynn to DreamsVcom in the ‘Writings’ section of this website for the complete story -you will be amused).
 To show more on screen for less money meant preparing well in advance to successfully overcome the enormous challenges of filmmaking.
 So, how do you make a movie for less?
 Answer: By spending more time on thinking and planning.

 Hiring an established production studio to shoot the film was out of the question; this simply not in our financial landscape.
 So instead, we used what we had within reach and planned ways to get what we lacked.
 Consequently, DreamsVcom (Dreams Visual Communications Production Studio), our newly created enterprise to produce Bad Blood, would contract a number of critical talent and professional personnel, but for the most part, we had to depend on own skills and other local less expensive resources such as college students.

 The studio’s organizational chart was kept simple.
 Nancy Lewis and Peggy Krysinski, two of Bad Blood’s four co-producers, would be handling the day-to-day studio operations; John Ban, our third co-producer would be running the crew and dealing with technical challenges, and I would handle the creative aspect of the project.
 Taking the responsibility of all creative decisions encompassed being the film’s director, production designer, and director of photography.
 It was up to me to decide the look, the mood, the style, the pace and the feel of the entire movie.
 Since I was also the film’s editor and the screenwriter, I had complete creative control in the fullest sense of the word.